esuerid/UFO/README.md

 # install the requirements
 pip install -r requirements.txt
 # If you want to use the Qwen as your LLMs, uncomment the related libs.
+# If you want to use Gemini as your LLMs, install the following package:
+pip install google-cloud-aiplatform
 ```

 ### ⚙️ Step 2: Configure the LLMs